matheus-beck/matheus-beck/README.md

 🤵 I'm 25, married, living in Salvador (Brazil).
 I am passionate about coding, playing musical instruments, tv shows, movies, good books, good coffee, and video games.
 I'm a nerd but I'm also a husband, musician, athlete, self-learner, and extremely resilient.

-🏭 I have more than 3 years of work experience testing software applications.
+🏭 I have more than 3 years of work experience testing software applications for the financial technology industry and for the telecom industry.
 I have experience with: Manual and automated testing using BDD.
 Functional and non-functional testing.
 Black-box testing, regression testing, performance testing, API testing, database testing, front-end testing, and mock testing.
 Test cases and test planning writing.
 Monitoring CI/CD pipelines using Jenkins.

 ⭐ I have experience with:
 <p align="left">